Competitive or Collaborative Culture in the Workplace

 The Downside of Competitive Workplace Cultures

 There are downsides to hyper-competitive cultures associated with negative workplace stresses, breaches in ethics, and increased risks.
 For example, many competitive cultures use stacked ranking to compare the performance of employees against each other.
 In these environments, employees report that they tend to focus on individually winning at all costs instead of on the best interests of their co-workers or for the organizations as a whole.

 Employees also report that competitive cultures encourage a belief system where results too strongly outweigh desired corporate values and behavioral norms.
 Just look at what happened when:

 The Benefits of a Collaborative Workplace Culture

-A collaborative corporate culture encourages individuals, teams, and functions to work together to achieve common goals.
+A collaborative corporate culture encourages individuals, teams, and functions to work together to achieve shared goals.
 These collaborative workplace cultures are typically characterized by high levels of trust, empowerment, healthy conflict, and learning that make it the norm to collaborate across functions, geographies, levels, demographics, and stakeholders.

 In fact our best places to work employee engagement research, tells us that collaboration and teamwork continually rates in the top quartile in terms of improving employee advocacy, discretionary effort, and intent to stay.
 When collaboration is embedded into a company’s or a team’s fabric, the results can be amazing.

 The Downside of a Collaborative Workplace Culture

 While most of us have been taught that working in teams is the best way to get the job done, our clients continue to lament the difficulties associated with working on teams to complete important tasks.
 While high performing teams can be game changing for everyone involved, most teams report struggling to deliver extraordinary results in the way they originally intended.

 It can be highly disengaging for high performers to get bogged down in dysfunctional team dynamics due to unclear goals, roles, success metrics, and processes.
 And as teams get larger, the levels of frustration, duplication of effort and underutilization of capabilities seem to grow exponentially.
 In other words, when collaboration works, it can be extraordinary.
 But when it doesn’t, the results can have widespread negative affects at the personal and company levels.